tmessall/dayPlannerHW/README.md

 ## Description

-Using jQuery, I created an application that acts as a day planner for the user.
+Using jQuery and day.js, I created an application that acts as a day planner for the user.
 The user can input an event, and save it to local storage so it will stay.
 The code also uses time, and will show past, present, and future events.

 ![Day Planner](./assets/images/dayplanner.png)